-Calculate cost or value of your inventory
+Calculate the cost or value of your inventory.

 It is indeed an important step.
 If you do not compute cost correctly, you might not price SKU( stock keeping unit) or goods rightly.
-The SKU price might be over or underpriced as compared to the optimum price( where you get maximum profit from selling in terms of selling price and number of units sold).
+The SKU price might be over or underpriced compared to the optimum price( where you get maximum profit from selling in terms of selling price and number of units sold).

 This is why costing is a crucial step.
 Professional accountants know the significance of it.
-There are various ways, techniques, and methods to calculate the cost of the product or service.
+There are various ways, techniques, and methods to calculate the cost of a product or service.
 Some of the methods are absorption costing, variable costing, target costing, etc. These are complex and technical methods for non-accountant professionals.

 So here is how.
 First, remember that not every cost you incur in your business becomes part of your product cost.
 Your product cost is what goes into the calculation of COGS.
 This gives you gross profit.
-Deduct rest of the costs separately.
+Deduct the rest of the expenses separately.
 So how to know which costs should become part of product costs?

 Product Costs: Variable Costing method